-The detail drawing is created and saved as a .dwg file in the specified location.
-You can either open it from the specified location, from the Document manager or by right-clicking on the model object and selecting Show part detail.
+- 5. The Create detail dialog box appears.
+From this dialog you can choose between two options to create the detail. - 6.
+If you choose Modify settings, you can choose a destination for your detail drawing, the scale and a prototype.
+Click OK to close the dialog. - 7.
+Your detail drawing is created and saved as a .dwg file in the specified location.
+You can either open the detail drawing from the specified location or right-click on the model object and select Show part detail.